kylerbrown/bark/README.md

 - **Entries** (often trials) are directories containing Datasets that share a common time base.
 These directories contain a `meta.yaml` file and any number of Datasets.
-- **Root** is a directory containing a collection of related Entries. often a Root is used to contain all data from an experimental session.
+- **Root** is a directory containing a collection of related Entries.
+Often a Root is used to contain all data from an experimental session.

 This repository contains: